 How to get there: Bus 138 to SCDF Nee Soon Camp before a 1.4 km walk into the reservoir park

 Lower Seletar Reservoir is another scenic running route located in Yishun.
-A local hub for watersports, there’s a People’s Association Water Venture outlet that provides kayak rentals if you’re looking for a different kind of aerobic exercise.
+A local hub for watersports, the park has a People’s Association Water Venture outlet that provides kayak rentals if you’re looking for a different kind of aerobic exercise.

 Fishing enthusiasts will take delight in the park’s beautifully structured fishing jetty, but they’re not the only ones.
-Apart from being a prime paktor spot, joggers can also incorporate the jetty into their runs, with the pathways spacious and the scenery majestic.
+Apart from being a prime paktor spot, the jetty can also be incorporated by joggers into their runs, with the pathways spacious and the scenery majestic.

 Reebok Print Run 2.0.